What Is Postpartum Psychosis?

 When treated properly, women with postpartum psychosis usually recover within a few weeks.

-Most women are able to resume their routine activities and be their normal selves within a few months.
-They are able to contribute to their responsibilities towards motherhood efficiently upon complete recovery.
+Most women can resume their routine activities and be normal within a few months.
+They can contribute to their responsibilities towards motherhood efficiently upon complete recovery.

 The period after delivering a baby can be challenging for parents, especially first-time mothers.